 Essential safety measures: who should pay for them

-These safety measures include items such as smoke detectors, sprinkler systems, fire extinguishers, fire exit signs and annual safety inspections.
+ESM include smoke detectors, sprinkler systems, fire extinguishers, fire exit signs and annual safety inspections.

 These changes apply to new and existing leases, though don’t enable a landlord to recover ESM costs that they have already paid.

 A tenant can now also agree to carry out repairs and maintenance works to an ESM.